We have all felt stuck at some point in our lives. Perhaps you feel stuck right now.

 ‘If we think of everything we have to do, we feel overwhelmed.
 If we do the one thing we need to do, we make progress.’

-My client *Marcus had just made a career move and was setting out to start his own wellness business.
+My client Marcus (not his real name) had just made a career move and was setting out to start his own wellness business.
 The biggest problem getting in his way?
 Inertia.

 The more he thought about what he was going to do, the bigger the endeavor began to feel.
 The more he explored the risks, challenges, and his extensive to-do list, the more he felt overwhelmed.
 He was stuck.